 Here’s an example of liking a ‘fact’:

-You can use mögen for food and drink, but never for verbs.
+You can use mögen for food and drink, but rarely for verbs.

 Again, we use nicht to negate a statement and put it at the end of the phrase or [main clause].